-The Finance Director and Finance Reporting Team are responsible for management of the tax affairs of Dave Whelan Sports Ltd and its group entities.
+The Finance Director and Finance Reporting Team are responsible for management of the tax affairs of Maddox Holding Group Limitedand its group entities.

 The tax affairs of the Group are managed by a team of suitably qualified financial professionals, supported where appropriate by external advisors.
 Training is provided where necessary to employees to ensure tax compliance is carried out with a suitable level of diligence and technical expertise.